utkarsh2102/ruby-rails/guides/source/getting_started.md

 Now that we have made the controller and view, we need to tell Rails when we want "Hello, Rails!" to show up.
 In our case, we want it to show up when we navigate to the root URL of our site, <http://localhost:3000>.
-At the moment, "Welcome aboard" is occupying that spot.
+At the moment, "Yay!
+You're on Rails!" is occupying that spot.

 Next, you have to tell Rails where your actual home page is located.